jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The [meta-bbb][meta-bbb] *layer* described below generates some basic systems with packages to support C, C++, [Qt5][qt], Perl and Python development.

-I use it primarily as a template when starting new *BeagleBone Black* projects.
+I use this primarily as a template when starting new *BeagleBone Black* projects.

-Keeping in mind the motto of [Yocto][yocto]

-    "It's not an embedded Linux distribution - it creates a custom one for you"

-it should be modified for your own partiicular project.

 ### System Info